markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 console.log(playerName);
 ```

-Again, save the file and refresh the page in the browser to see what happens.
+Again, save the file, refresh the page in the browser, and answer the prompt with a name for the robot.

 Wait a second, it seems nothing has happened at all!

 Something actually has happened, but it's not for users to see.
 Instead it's for the developers to see behind the scenes in the browser.
 In Chrome, what tool have we used to debug our code before?
 We used DevTools!

-Let's open up Chrome DevTools in our browser by right-clicking in the blank HTML document and selecting the word `Inspect` (do this after entering a name in the prompt).
+Let's open up Chrome DevTools in our browser by right-clicking in the blank HTML document and selecting the word `Inspect`.
 When it opens, you'll see the "Elements" tab selected with the HTML and CSS debugging tools.
 But this is JavaScript we need to look at now, so at the top of the inspector window click the tab titled "Console", and we'll see something like this:

 > **Asset Needed:** Image of console at this point.